-This issue of the Earth Negotiations Bulletin © <enb@iisd.org> is written and edited by Jennifer Allan, Rishikesh Ram Bhandary, Alice Bisiaux, Anna Schulz and Virginia Wiseman.
-The Digital Editor is Francis Dejon.
+This issue of the Earth Negotiations Bulletin © <enb@iisd.org> is written and edited by Beate Antonich, Gillian Nelson, Ph.D., Annalisa Savaresi, Ph.D., Anna Schulz and Virginia Wiseman.
+The Digital Editor is Kiara Worth.
 The Editor is Pamela Chasek, Ph.D. <pam@iisd.org>.
 The Director of IISD Reporting Services is Langston James "Kimo" Goree VI <kimo@iisd.org>.
 The Sustaining Donors of the Bulletin are the European Union, the Government of Switzerland (the Swiss Federal Office for the Environment (FOEN), the Swiss Agency for Development Cooperation (SDC)), and the Kingdom of Saudi Arabia.
 General Support for the Bulletin during 2015 is provided by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), the New Zealand Ministry of Foreign Affairs and Trade, SWAN International, the Finnish Ministry for Foreign Affairs, the Japanese Ministry of Environment (through the Institute for Global Environmental Strategies - IGES), the United Nations Environment Programme (UNEP), and the International Development Research Centre (IDRC).
 Funding for translation of the Bulletin into French has been provided by the Government of France, the Wallonia, Québec, and the International Organization of La Francophonie/Institute for Sustainable Development of La Francophonie (IOF/IFDD).
-The opinions expressed in the Bulletin are those of the authors and do not necessarily http://enb.iisd.mobi/reflect the views of IISD or other donors.
+The opinions expressed in the Bulletin are those of the authors and do not necessarily reflect the views of IISD or other donors.
 Excerpts from the Bulletin may be used in non-commercial publications with appropriate academic citation.
 For information on the Bulletin, including requests to provide reporting services, contact the Director of IISD Reporting Services at <kimo@iisd.org>, +1-646-536-7556 or 300 East 56th St., 11D, New York, NY 10022 USA.
-The ENB team at the Bonn Climate Change Conference - August 2015 can be contacted by e-mail at <alice@iisd.org> review, which would also consider strengthening the long-term global goal, including in relation to temperature rises of 1.5°C. Decision 1/CP.16 also addressed other aspects of mitigation, such as: measuring, reporting and verification (MRV); and reducing emissions from deforestation and forest degradation in developing countries, and the role of conservation, sustainable management of forests, and enhancement of forest carbon stocks (REDD+).
-The Cancun Agreements also established several new institutions and processes, including the Cancun Adaptation Framework, the Adaptation Committee and the Technology Mechanism, which includes the Technology Executive Committee and the Climate Technology Centre and Network.
+The ENB team at the Bonn Climate Change Conference - October 2015 can be contacted by e-mail at <anna@iisd.org>.

+Committee (TEC) and the Climate Technology Centre and Network (CTCN).
 The Green Climate Fund (GCF) was created and designated as an operating entity of the Convention's financial mechanism.

 Under the Protocol track, the CMP urged Annex I parties to raise the level of ambition of their emission reductions, and adopted Decision 2/CMP.6 on land use, land-use change and forestry.

 DURBAN: The UN Climate Change Conference in Durban, South Africa, took place in November and December 2011.
-The Durban outcomes covered a wide range of topics, notably the agreement to establish a second commitment period under the Kyoto Protocol beginning 2013, a decision on long-term cooperative action under the Convention and agreement on the operationalization of the GCF.
+The Durban outcomes covered a wide range of topics, notably the agreement to establish a second commitment period under the Kyoto Protocol from 2013 to 2020, a decision on long-term cooperative action under the Convention and agreement on the operationalization of the GCF.
 Parties also agreed to launch the ADP with a mandate "to develop a protocol, another legal instrument or an agreed outcome with legal force under the Convention applicable to all Parties."
 The ADP is scheduled to complete these negotiations by 2015, with the new instrument entering into force in 2020.
 In addition, the ADP was mandated to explore actions to close the pre-2020 ambition gap in relation to the 2°C target.